mturk/svcbatch/README.md

   The first four digits are current process id, and remaining digits are randomly generated at service startup.

-  `SVCBATCH_SERVICE_UUID` can be used inside batch file when unique identifier is needed.
+  The **SVCBATCH_SERVICE_UUID** environment variable can be used inside batch file when unique identifier is needed.

   ```batchfile
   rem